stephlamas/homie-searcher-client/README.md

 You can find the possibility of filtering these places by city, condition, category or bedrooms.

 ## 🖥️ technologies
-React, MongoDB, Express and Node.
+React, MongoDB, Express, Node, Postman.
 Some libraries like Mongoose, Axios, Bootstrap, AntDesign were also used during this process of 2 hard weeks of work at Ironhack Madrid.

 ### Screenshots